BakelLab/minerva-queue-lsf/README.txt

 lastjoboutput
   Will always show the output of the most recently finished job(s).
-  Assumes that your job output is in ~/pbs-output (the submitjob default), or any other dir specified in the PBS_OUTPUT environment variable.
+  Assumes that your job output is in ~/lsf-output (the submitjob default), or any other dir specified in the SJOB_OUTPUT environment variable.
   Type 'lastjoboutput -h' for more arguments.

 jobexitstatus